deltavixglobal/deltabox/README.md

 ---

-## 💼 Enterprise Swarm Orchestration by Deltavix
+## 💼 Enterprise Swarm Orchestration by Deltavix Global

 This repository provides the local, personal-use version of DeltaBox.